The goals of this chapter are to:

 During a continental collision, the sequence of metamorphic rocks that form can be predictable by following the (Figure 2.22).
 Basically, the further away from the collision or the higher up in the crust the rock is, the lower the grade of metamorphism, while the closer and deeper the rocks are, the higher the grade.
 So, how do these deeper, high-grade metamorphic rocks become exposed at the surface?
 The answer is erosion; the low-grade rocks above need to be removed to expose the high-grade rocks below.
 This is relatively easy for an uplifting mountain belt because the increased surface area of the mountain allows more weathering and erosion to occur.
 If you are looking for exposures of high-grade metamorphic rocks, your best chance of finding them is near the center of the collision, where much of the uplift and erosion took place.
 The Barrovian sequence pattern is when the grade of metamorphic rocks increases as you approach the collision center, reaching the highest grade near the center and then decreasing in grade as you move to the other side (like a mirror image).
 Of course, this perfect, mirror-image pattern is not always seen because the rocks may not be exposed, or maybe faults have moved rocks from their original positions, or there was significant variability in pressure-temperature conditions.

 Now let’s put together information from the rocks you’ve looked at with a map of the metamorphism of the Scottish Highlands.
 British geologist George Barrow mapped the area in Figure 2.23 in the 1890s.
 He realized that he could distinguish metamorphic zones by using their mineral assemblages.
+One more clue you need to solve this exercise is that there is a relationship between pressure and depth in the Earth as 300 MPa corresponds to approximately 10 km depth.
+So, you can convert the depths in Figure 2.22 to pressure with this approximation.

 - Label the colored areas on the map with the mineral present according to the scheme used in Figure 2.20.